GoogleCloudPlatform/llm-pipeline-examples/README.md

 production class deployment, we can deploy directly to GKE and use [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
 See an [example with T5](examples/inferencing/running-on-gke.md).

-## Current Pipeline Supporte4d configurations
+## Current Pipeline Supported configurations

 ### Data